 Brandy: Cognac Maxime Trijol - VSOP - Cognac Grande Champagne - Premier Cru de Cognac Highly recommended as it is a superb cognac.
 I have never been a brandy drinker but this one is really enjoyable.

 Whisky: Talisker - Highly recommended and in particular, the 15-year-old Distiller's Edition, which is Very highly recommended.
+Blair Athol.
+Dalwhinnie (but not all versions, I like the most standard version which is delightful and smooth).
 Knockando.
 Oban.
-Dalwhinnie (but not all versions, I like the most standard version which is delightful and smooth).
 Royal Lochnagar Selected Reserve is one of my favourites but you're paying very high prices.
 Whisky tastes are very personal: it's simply what you like.
 For a cask strength, Glenfarclas 105 is gorgeous in my opinion.
 I am not very into the peaty, smoky Islay-type whiskies, but Bunnahabhain Ceobanach is lovely for when I do feel like a peaty dram, as is Ardbeg Uigeadail, and Lagavullin 16-year-old.

 Liqueurs: I have always loved Green Chartreuse, but only in very occasional and small quantities.

 Wines and Port: I don't have very developed tastes with wine.
 Generally speaking I love good champagne.
-I like easy drinking Rosé wine.
-With red or white wines, not being expert, I often play safe with a Californian or Australian bottle.
-I do like nice Chateau Neuf de Pape.
+I also like easy-drinking Rosé wine.
+With red or white wines, I am not an expert, but I do like nice Chateau Neuf de Pape.
 Cahors Malbec is a very pleasant and drinkable red wine.
 I also like good-quality Rioja.
 I only like white wine if it's quite dry.
 I've always enjoyed an occasional glass of Port, especially on a winter's evening, with cheese, and reading a Scottish climbing book!